SSGonda/AssemblyPythonCeption/README.md

 ## How to Run Part A1

 The program runs as stated in the specifications.
-It takes 2 command-line arguments, where the first one would be the ilename containing Arch-242 assembly code, while the second one is bin or hex (denotes output format).
+It takes 2 command-line arguments, where the first one would be the filename containing Arch-242 assembly code, while the second one is bin or hex (denotes output format).
 It creates an output.txt which contains the assembled instructions.

 ## How to Run Part A2